Drawing (manufacturing)

-Drawing is a metalworking process that uses tensile forces to elongate metal, glass, or plastic.
+Drawing is a manufacturing process that uses tensile forces to elongate metal, glass, or plastic.
 As the material is drawn (pulled), it stretches and becomes thinner, achieving a desired shape and thickness.
 Drawing is classified into two types: sheet metal drawing and wire, bar, and tube drawing.
 Sheet metal drawing is defined as a plastic deformation over a curved axis.
 For wire, bar, and tube drawing, the starting stock is drawn through a die to reduce its diameter and increase its length.
 Drawing is usually performed at room temperature, thus classified as a cold working process; however, drawing may also be performed at higher temperatures to hot work large wires, rods, or hollow tubes in order to reduce forces.

 Drawing differs from rolling in that pressure is not applied by the turning action of a mill but instead depends on force applied locally near the area of compression.
 This means the maximal drawing force is limited by the tensile strength of the material, a fact particularly evident when drawing thin wires.

 The starting point of cold drawing is hot-rolled stock of a suitable size.